 However, a few states provide their own funding for loan forgiveness programs.
 Due to budget changes, the amount of forgiveness can fluctuate each year.

 SLRP programs in each state can use different vocabulary to describe the loan repayment program.
-They may be called:
+For example, they might be referred to as:

 - Incentive plans

 Regardless of the wording, they generally all operate as an SLRP.
 The NHSC houses the database for State Loan Repayment Programs.
 You can also directly reach out to your SLRP contact or your State Office of Rural Health to receive more information about an SLRP within your state.

 Eligible professions for SLRPs

 Eligibility for an SLRP varies between each state, but the following disciplines might be included:

 - Mental Health Professionals